MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 #### Application performance monitoring

-[Application Insights](/azure/azure-monitor/app/app-insights-overview) is a feature of Azure Monitor that provides extensible application performance management (APM) and monitoring for live web apps.
-We chose to incorporate Application Insights for the following reasons.
+[Application Insights](/azure/azure-monitor/app/app-insights-overview) is a feature of Azure Monitor that provides extensible application performance management (APM) and monitoring for live web apps.  solution We chose to incorporate Application Insights for the following reasons.

 - **Anomaly detection:** It automatically detects performance anomalies
 - **Troubleshooting:** It helps diagnose issues in our running app.
 - **Telemetry:** It collects information about how users are using the app and allows us to easily send custom events we want to track in our app.
+- **Solving an on-premises visibility gap:** The on-premises solution didn't have APM, and Application Insights provided an easy integration to the application platform and code.

 Azure Monitor is a comprehensive suite of monitoring tools to collect data from various Azure services.
 Review the following concepts to quickly come up to speed on its capabilities: